Pete Davidson confirms he's leaving "Saturday Night Live"

 On Saturday, Davidson wrote that he owes "Lorne Michaels and everyone at SNL my life.
 I'm so grateful and I wouldn't be here without them.
 I appreciate you guys always having my back and sticking up for me even when that wasn't the popular opinion."

+Davidson also addressed his imminent departure during Saturday's Weekend Update segment, the sketch on which he made his debut.
+He again thanked the show and its creator Lorne Michaels for "memories that will last a lifetime."
+Davidson also joked about Michaels' reaction to his quick, but brief engagement to singer Ariana Grande.

-He also met his current girlfriend, aspiring lawyer and mogul Kim Kardashian, after she hosted the long-running sketch show in 2021, according to the most recent season of "The Kardashians."
+Davidson met his current girlfriend, aspiring lawyer and mogul Kim Kardashian, when she hosted the long-running sketch show in 2021, according to the most recent season of "The Kardashians."

 In addition to his role on SNL, Davidson has also starred in several feature films, including "Set It Off," "The King of Staten Island," and the A24 horror film "Bodies, Bodies, Bodies."